+TRACKS & TRAILS: The

-TRAILS: The best indicators of mole activity are hills and tunnels.
+best indicators of mole activity are hills and tunnels.
 Tunnels can be detected by probing the soil between molehills with a length of garden cane.
-Moles moving over wet grass or very soft earth may or very soft earth may leave trails that can be traced to tunnel entrances in the middle of molehills.
+Moles moving over wet grass or very soft earth may leave trails that can be traced to tunnel entrances in the middle of molehills.
 Footprints are distinctive but rare.